Revealed: The Fair market value (FMV) of every Premier League club’s sponsorship

 Notes:

-The research methodology takes a point-in-time valuation as of 23:59 on 11th June 2023 and does not seek to forecast or predict the future performance of teams as it relates to European qualification or relegation.
+The research methodology uses publicly available data to take a point-in-time valuation as of 23:59 on 11th June 2023 and does not seek to forecast or predict the future performance of teams as it relates to European qualification or relegation.
 Consequently, sponsors and clubs may place a higher or lower value on the sponsorship due to their own predictions of future performance.
 Unlike sponsors and clubs, The Sponsor is an independent valuer with no vested commercial interest in the outcomes of the research.